unsynchronized/gr-mixalot/README.md

 Current todo list/Coming soon
 =============================

-* Working example flowgraph with a HackRF as the target.
 * Eliminate dependency on the ITPP library (currently only used for BCH)
 * Golay/GSC encoding
 * Flex support